Patient Perspective

 Apo

 The goal of Apo Tech Care is to reduce the burden of monitoring disease and facilitate collaboration between patients and their healthcare providers.
-Apo was created by a migraine patient in collaboration with vestibular healthcare professionals.
+Apo was created by a migraine patient in cooperation with vestibular healthcare professionals.

 The app is available for free in several languages, including English, French, Spanish, and Italian; Portuguese and German are coming soon.